-[10-3-11] For each EMMS item, the mailer may also have to complete a customs declaration under 2.3.6.
+For each EMMS item, the mailer may also have to complete a customs declaration under 2.3.6.

-2.6.10 Waiver of Signature
+2.6.10 Signature Required

-Waiver of signature is not available for Express Mail Military Service.
+A signature is required for Express Mail Military Service.

 2.6.11 ZIP Code Determination

 For Express Mail Military Service (EMMS), the mailer must determine whether the item is addressed to a 5-digit APO/FPO ZIP Code to which EMMS is offered from the point of origin.